MDAnalysis/membrane-curvature/README.md

 Installation
 --------------

-The main dependecy in MembraneCurvature is [MDAnalysis].
+The main dependency in MembraneCurvature is [MDAnalysis].
 You can find instructions to install the latest stable version of MDAnalysis via `conda` in the [UserGuide].

 MembraneCurvature is available via pip: